 A new mini website went online on the first day of 2010 with a new & essentially visual approach to profile the Reffells Bexley Brewery Limited in the style of the brewery's own 1930s advertising.
 This is based around a character that they created called 'Uncle Reff' who often spoke in rhymes, or 'Reffellising' as he called it.
 Various colour changes were made to the main website and the image on the left shows how the website looked in late 2010 staying like this over the next few years.
 To celebrate the fifth anniversary of the website, a new mini website coded appropriately enough in HTML5 went online to detail the Reffell Family of a Hundred Years Ago, using data from the newly released 1911 censuses.

 Regular design changes take place with the aim of keeping the website looking fresh and interesting.
-The latest incarnation of the website dates from a complete redesign, incorporating new developments in technology such as HTML5 and CSS3, and dates from May 2013.
+The current incarnation of the website comes from a complete redesign incorporating new developments in technology such as HTML5 and CSS3, and dates from May 2013.